 The Hard Part — Where Compromise Actually Has to Happen

 This is where most conversations stop being comfortable.
-Compromise sounds reasonable in the abstract.
-In practice, it means someone gives something up — and that needs to be said clearly.
+Compromise sounds reasonable in theory.
+In practice, it means someone gives something up, and that needs to be said clearly.

 Stakeholder A has to decide early what the actual priority order is.
 Time, budget, and quality are three variables.
 In any real project, you can optimize for two of them.
-The project that tries to hold all three rigid simultaneously is the project that ends in disputes.
-A needs to communicate the real hierarchy — not the official one, the real one — and commit to it.
+The project that tries to hold all three rigid at once is the one that ends in disputes.
+A needs to communicate the real hierarchy, not the official one, and commit to it.

 Stakeholder B has to accept that not every design decision carries equal weight.
 Some elements are load-bearing for the project's identity and quality.
 Others are preferences.
 Knowing the difference, and saying it out loud, is what separates a consultant who is genuinely collaborative from one who is simply defending the drawings.
 The ability to distinguish between a design compromise and a design failure is a professional skill.

 Stakeholder C has to be transparent earlier.
 The contractor who surfaces a problem in week two of construction rather than week twelve is protecting everyone.
-There is a culture in construction where problems get managed quietly until they cannot be — and that culture is expensive.
+There is a culture in construction where problems get managed quietly until they cannot be, and that culture is expensive.
 Being the party that raises the uncomfortable issue early is not a weakness.
-It is the thing that earns trust on future projects.
+It is what earns trust on future projects.

 The Reveal — So, Who Is Who?